hyperliquid-dex/hyperliquid-python-sdk/README.md

 python examples/basic_order.py
 ```

-## Getting started with development
+## Getting started with contributing to this repo

 1. Download `Poetry`: https://python-poetry.org/.
 Note that in the install script you might have to set `symlinks=True` in `venv.EnvBuilder`.